-- A. Property protection signs larger than one square foot, but never to exceed ten square feet shall require a special permit from the Board of Appeals. - B. For sale signs, for rent signs, rooms to let signs, etc. between six square feet and twenty square feet. - C. Business and commercial signs may be placed along travelled ways for the purposes of indicating direction to their facility by special permit of the Board of Appeals after review and comment by the Planning Board.
-Such signs must be needed for directional purposes and must not exceed one hundred square feet in size.
+Off-premises business and commercial signs may be placed along traveled ways for the purposes of indicating direction to their facility by special permit of the Board of Appeals after review and comment by the Planning Board.
+Such signs must be needed for directional purposes and shall not exceed 20 square feet in area.